stevommmm/lroot/README.md

 _MUST_ be run as root because of the overlayfs `lowerdir=/`.
 There might be some way to do it in a user_namespace but I can't work it out.

-Seccomp is emplyed to prevent any attempt to use mount syscalls within the isolated shell and undo the work done by overlay to root.
+Seccomp is employed to prevent any attempt to use mount syscalls within the isolated shell and undo the work done by overlay to root.

 Tries to handle the most common use case being run via sudo, but can be run manually as root by specifying `-sudo-uid` and `-sudo-gid`.